rcsalubre2030-sketch/CS-GROUP-10/README.md

 ## Project objectives

-Help students track projects and marks tasks completed if finished.
+Help students track projects and mark tasks completed if finished.

 Automatically sorts tasks by prioritizing the more important ones.